mongodb/specifications/source/retryable-writes/tests/README.rst

        providing the two selected mongos-es as seeds.

-    4. Enable command monitoring, and execute a write command that is supposed to fail on both mongos-es.
+    4. Enable command monitoring, and execute a write command that is supposed to fail on both mongoses.

     5. Asserts that there were failed command events from each mongos.